Fulfilling Unmet Needs in the Community

 - Advocates for Human Rights: Maslon attorney Scott Aberson successfully represented a client seeking asylum in the United States from the Democratic Republic of Congo (DRC).
 The client had founded an organization aiming to stop the recruitment of child soldiers, extract children who were already serving in the military, and help to heal those who had suffered as a result of such abuse by providing counseling and job training.
 Fearing for his safety following death threats and intimidation from the government and rebel groups, he filed for political asylum in the United States in August of 2013.
 On June 23, 2016—after nearly three years apart—the client was reunited with his wife and six of his children.

 - ABA Death Penalty Project: Since 2007, Maslon attorneys have provided organizational leadership and pro bono representation to an inmate on death row.
-Maslon has devoted over 4,000 hours to the cause thus far and the result is profound: the inmate is still alive after more than nine years on death row in Texas.
+Maslon has devoted over 4,000 hours to the cause thus far, and on November 15, 2017, Maslon secured the vacation of Douglas Tyrone Armstrong's death sentence by the Texas Court of Criminal Appeals.

 Featured Pro Bono and Community Service News